Nicolas-Fernandez/GeVarLi/README.md

 ## ~ USAGE ~ ##

-1. Copy your **paired-end** reads in **.fastq.gz** format files into: **./resources/reads/** directory
+1. Copy your **paired-end** reads in **.fastq.gz** format files into: **./resources/reads/** directory _SARS-CoV-2 sample reads are available for test into ./resources/test\_data/ directory_

 2. Execute **Start_GeVarLi.sh** bash script to run GeVarLi pipeline _(according to your choice)_:
     - with a **Double-click** on it _(if default app for .sh files is Terminal.app)_
 	- with a **Right-click** > **Open with** > **Terminal.app**